It was a brisk fall evening in Washington DC. The clouds caught the waning sunlight warmly, a beautiful wash of color fading from purple to orange.

 “Ah.
 It’s like that, huh?”
 Dirk asked.

-“Perhaps.
-I guess we’ll have to run some tests, won’t we?”
-Worthy said with a really creepy smile.
+“It’s hard to say, isn’t it?
+I guess we’ll have to run some tests.”
+Worthy said with a smile that was more than a little creepy.

 That was enough for Dirk.